The Legend of Zelda: Majora’s Mask (2000) – 4NERDS Master Game Page

 Core LoopReset time, learn routines, solve crises, gain masks, save Termina

-Three-day time management, Song of Time resets, Bomber’s Notebook-style scheduling, transformation masks, dense side quests, dungeon progression, and a constant pressure loop between mastery and loss.
+Three-day time management, Song of Time resets, schedule tracking, transformation masks, dense side quests, dungeon progression, and a constant pressure loop between mastery and loss.

 Set after Ocarina of Time, Link enters the strange land of Termina while searching for a lost friend.
 There he must stop Skull Kid and the cursed Majora’s Mask before the moon crashes into the world in three days.